Azure/communication-ui-library/packages/communication-react/review/stable/communication-react.api.md

 import { BackgroundBlurEffect } from '@azure/communication-calling';
 import { BackgroundReplacementConfig } from '@azure/communication-calling';
 import { BackgroundReplacementEffect } from '@azure/communication-calling';
+import { BreakoutRoom } from '@azure/communication-calling';
+import { BreakoutRoomsSettings } from '@azure/communication-calling';
+import { BreakoutRoomsUpdatedListener } from '@azure/communication-calling';
 import { Call } from '@azure/communication-calling';
 import { CallAgent } from '@azure/communication-calling';
 import { CallClient } from '@azure/communication-calling';